dotz600/RayTracing1523_2008/README.md

 ## Introduction

-This project is a comprehensive exploration of software engineering concepts and principles.
-It covers a wide range of topics, from software design principles and code quality to agile development practices and problem-solving in various domains.
+The Ray Tracing Image Renderer project is designed to create realistic 3D scene renderings using ray tracing techniques.
+It places a strong emphasis on software engineering principles to ensure code quality and maintainability.

 ## Features

-- In-depth coverage of software engineering domains and principles.
-- Discussion of software design principles, SOLID principles, and design patterns.
-- Exploration of agile development methodologies such as Agile and XP.
-- Examination of test-driven development (TDD) and behavior-driven design.
-- Problem-solving discussions in domains like linear algebra, physics, and anatomy.
+- Realistic ray tracing engine for 3D scene rendering.
+- Enhanced rendering quality in detailed regions using advanced techniques.
+- Utilizes multithreading for fast and efficient rendering.

 ## Getting Started